MorrisJobke/morrisjobke.github.io/cv.md

 2010-2013
 :   **Student research assistant** at the [University Computer Center][] ([Technische Universität Chemnitz][], Germany).

 	Revision and implementation of the user interface of the web-based file manager WFM.
-Used technology: PHP for the backend and ExtJS as frontend JavaScript framework
+Used technology: PHP for the backend and ExtJS as JavaScript framework for the frontend

 Computer skills
 ---------------